manuelbua/gitver/README.md

                             YOUR own risk)

     Valid commands:
-      {version,init,info,list-templates,list-next,update,next,clean,cleanall}
+      {version,init,info,current,list-templates,list-next,update,next,clean,cleanall}
         version             Show gitver version
         init                Create gitver's configuration directory
-        info                Print version information for this repository [default]
+        info                Print full version information and tag-based metadata for this repository [default]
+        current             Print the current version information only, without any formatting applied.
         list-templates      Enumerates available templates
         list-next           Enumerates NEXT custom strings
         update              Perform simple keyword substitution on the specified template file(s) and place it to the path described by the first line in the template.
-        next                Sets the NEXT version numbers for the currently reachable last tag.
-This will suppress the usage of the "-NEXT" suffix, enable use of the custom "-SNAPSHOT" suffix and will use the supplied version numbers instead.
+This is usually performed *AFTER* a release has been tagged already. next                Sets the NEXT version numbers for the currently reachable last tag.
-        clean               Resets the NEXT custom string for the currently active tag, or the specified tag, to a clean state.
-Usage of the "-NEXT" suffix is restored.
-        cleanall            Resets all the NEXT custom strings for thisrepository.
+        clean               Resets the NEXT custom string for the currently active tag, or the specified tag, to a clean state. cleanall            Resets all the NEXT custom strings for thisrepository.
-                            Usage of the "-NEXT" suffix is restored.

-The tool expects the tags in your repository to get used to describe version information in the format `vX.Y.Z`, so you should take that into account and use them to properly mark a release version in your repository.
+The tool expects the tags in your repository to get used to describe version information in the format `vX.Y.Z` or `vX.Y.Z-PRE-RELEASE-METADATA`, so you should take that into account and use them to properly mark a release version in your repository.

 If no tags in this format are found *gitver* will not run.